 Inter-Services Intelligence agency (ISI)

-Interstate I-95 or Interstate 95 either can be used on first reference
+Interstate 95 or I-95 either can be used on first reference

 Intifada to refer to Palestinian uprising; intifada in general